 Data from the National Highway Traffic Safety Administration finds that motorcycle drivers are 28 times as likely as passenger car occupants to die in an accident.
 With so little in the way of protection, motorcyclists involved in collisions can easily find themselves being thrown from their bike, crushed by an oncoming car, or even worse.
-Victims who survive a serious motorcycle accident can find themselves facing a long and painful recovery filled with doctor’s visits and major medical bills.
+Victims who survive a serious motorcycle accident can face a long and painful recovery filled with doctor’s visits and significant medical bills.

 Some of the more common injuries that a motorcyclist may suffer include:

 Time in the hospital is only one piece of the recovery puzzle.
 If the accident resulted in serious injuries, victims might need follow-up care and rehabilitation.
 This can come in the form of occupational or physical therapy.
 A victim may need medical devices like a wheelchair to get around while they heal, and they may need changes made to their home to accommodate their new way of living.
 Medical bills don’t stop when a victim leaves the hospital.
 In fact, hospital bills may be just the beginning.

 The physical injuries aren’t the only concern injured riders can face following an accident.
 There is a tremendous amount of anxiety and stress that victims may endure as they face the prospect of paying for expensive hospital bills.
 Severe injuries tend to require time away from work, and a lack of paychecks needed to keep up with bills related to daily living, not to mention medical bills.